Hygienic Solutions in public spaces reduce the spread of infections and save money

 A large number of infectious diseases are transmitted via contact surfaces in public spaces.
-Antimicrobial paints are ideal for facilities with high hygiene standards, such as hospitals, schools, kindergartens, and homes for the elderly, to help reduce microbial populations on contact surfaces.
-Antimicrobial coatings can be applied to, for example, door handles, arm supports, railings, faucets, vents, furniture, and walls, all of which serve as vehicles for microbes.
+The hygienic paints are ideal for facilities with high hygiene standards, such as hospitals, schools, kindergartens, and homes for the elderly, to help to keep the environment safe and the contact surfaces easy to clean.
+The hygienic coatings can be applied to, for example, door handles, arm supports, railings, faucets, vents, furniture, and walls, all of which serve as vehicles for microbes.

 Studies* have shown that antimicrobial space solutions can reduce the number of infections in hospitals by as much as 60 %.
 Avoiding infectious diseases also brings cost savings in multiple ways, reducing for example medical costs and costs to employers due to absences.

 Independent tests have shown that antimicrobial space solutions have reduced the number of infections in a hospital environment.
 Through its customers, Teknos has been involved in several locations with high hygiene standards.

 Fewer colds in school children in the classroom

 Antimicrobial space solutions were tested in the school context.
 In 2019, a classroom in a school in southern Finland was equipped with Isku's furniture that was painted with Teknos hygienic coatings.
 Absences due to illness were reduced by 52 per cent in the tested classroom in comparison with a reference classroom where the furniture was not replaced.

 Avoiding infectious diseases brings savings and is in everyone's interest

 Microbes accumulating on various surfaces, particularly in public spaces, spread through contact from one place and person to another, transmitting infectious diseases.
 Colds, influenzas and the majority of causes of hospital infections are transmitted via contact.
 (Duodecim Terveyskirjasto Health Library, 2019.)